mrzool/mrzool.github.io/index.md

 - Fluency in Italian, English and German
 - Academic background in social sciences

-He's currently freelancing and residing (mostly) in Berlin.
+He's currently freelancing and living (mostly) in Berlin.

 If you want to talk, feel free to [contact](contact "Contact") him.